junka/OrinSwitchCli/funcForDQA/README.md

 Usage Example:

 !!!
-Please check the name of the network interface card (NIC) you are using, and modify the "NIC_NAME" item in script file "sw_func" !!!
+Please check the name of the network interface card (NIC) you are using, and modify the "NIC_NAME" item which in the script file "sw_func" !!!

 If want to set PHY to master/slave mode, use ". sw_func setPhy {PHY address} {mode} {PHY address} {mode} ... " e.g: . sw_func setPhy 1 master => PHY address 1 set to master mode